Aymenboch/bidsScraper/README.md

-# DataDriven Insights
+# Insightful Bids

-DataDriven Insights is a dynamic web application designed to automate and streamline the process of extracting, analyzing, and visualizing data from various online sources.
+Insightful Bids is a dynamic web application designed to automate and streamline the process of extracting, analyzing, and visualizing data from various online sources.
 Utilizing a React front-end for a responsive user interface, the application integrates with a Flask-based API to handle server-side operations, while Scrapy is used for efficient data scraping.

 ## Key Features